apache/apisix/docs/en/latest/installation-guide.md

 <TabItem value="rpm">

-This installation method is suitable for CentOS 7 and Centos 8.
+This installation method is suitable for CentOS Stream 8 and CentOS Linux 7.
 If you choose this method to install APISIX, you need to install etcd first.
 For the specific installation method, please refer to [Installing etcd](#installing-etcd).

 ### Installation via RPM repository